arommers/push_swap/README.md

 When approaching the Push Swap project, one of the biggest challenges was deciding which sorting algorithm to use.
 The amount of algorithms to choose from, each with its own strengths and weaknesses, are plenty.
 However, at the time, I had limited knowledge of the efficiency of these algorithms, so it was challenging to make an informed decision.

 After some research and experimentation, I ultimately chose to implement radix sorting.
 Radix sort is a non-comparative sorting algorithm that sorts data by grouping elements into "buckets" based on their digits or bits.
 In our case the two buckets are our two stacks.
 I was drawn to radix sorting because of its efficiency with large numbers of input and the use of bitwise operations.
-Up until this point I wase aware of bitwise operations, but never had the opportunity to apply them.
+Up until this point I was aware of bitwise operations, but never had the opportunity to apply them.
 This seemed like a great occasion.

 ## Algorithm